Fiji is a tropical, friendly yet unusual place to spend some time on a volunteer project or international work experience placement.

 EXCLUSIONS (Viti Levu Clinic): Lunches, snacks and drinks, Items of a personal nature (eg telephone and laundry), Travel Insurance, Medical Elective Registration Fees of FJD$510 (AUD$340), Work Permit of FJD$190 (AUD$130) – payable in Fiji, Passport fees, Vaccinations, Flights (and taxes) to and from Nadi, Fiji.

-ORIENTATION: You will fly into Nadi International Airport and then, depending on your actual placement, connect to either Suva or SavuSavu Airport where you will be met and transferred to your to your accommodation.
-In most cases, accommodation is at a comfortable guesthouse in a private room with air-conditioning, fan, tv, tea & coffee making facilities and ensuite bathroom with shower.
+ORIENTATION: You will fly into Nadi International Airport and then, depending on your actual placement, connect to the nearest domestic Airport and then transfer to your accommodation.
+In most cases, accommodation is at a comfortable guesthouse in a private room with fan, tv, tea & coffee making facilities and ensuite bathroom with shower.
 Restaurant or dining facility (in some cases a kitchenette) are available and sometimes a a swimming pool.
 You can look forward to trying a variety of local dishes including taro, breadfruit, sweet potato, cassava chips, coconut, curries, fabulous seafood and fresh tropical fruit.
 A Fijian speciality is a lovo feast, which is a meal cooked in a hole in the ground – unusual but delicious!

 DEPOSIT: Processing of your Volunteer Application Form can be initiated once we have received your deposit.
 Due with your enclosed Application Form is AUD$495 per person.
 This deposit is non-refundable once your placement is confirmed.